kavia-common/ai-developments-update-548-557/ai_developments_frontend/README.md

   - Fetches recent English articles for AI-related terms.

 Mock usage:
-- When REACT_APP_USE_MOCK=true, the app returns a curated set of recent, realistic items with timestamps within the last 48 hours.
+- When mock mode is on (env, URL, or hash), the app returns a curated set of realistic items from a local static dataset (src/data/mockDevelopments.json).
+- A banner “Mock data mode is ON” appears at the top to make the mode visible.
 - The same filtering, sorting, and relative time formatting are applied as with live providers.
-- This completely bypasses external network requests for data fetching.
+- If the dataset timestamps drift older than 48h, forcing mock via URL/hash bypasses the 48h filter so items still render.
+- If a live provider returns 0 items or fails, the app automatically falls back to mock and sets the mock banner.

 ## Available Scripts